PyPSA/atlite/README.rst

 Atlite is a `free software`_, `xarray`_-based Python library for converting weather data (like wind speeds, solar influx) into energy systems data.
-It is designed to by lightweight and work with big weather datasets while keeping the resource requirements especially on CPU and RAM resources low.
+It has a  lightweight design and works with big weather datasets while keeping the resource requirements especially on CPU and RAM resources low.